GuideFeatures Overview

 A map of what Agor does.
 The first three are the foundation everything else builds on — start there if you’re new.
 Click into any feature for the full story.

-🌳 Worktrees
+🌳 Branches

 🧵 Sessions & Trees

 Agent conversations with genealogy.
-A session is one Claude Code / Codex / Gemini conversation pinned to a worktree.
+A session is one Claude Code / Codex / Gemini conversation pinned to a branch.
 Fork to explore alternatives without losing the original path; spawn subsessions for focused subtasks that report back to the parent.
 The result is a visual tree of how a piece of work actually unfolded.

 Use when: You want to branch a conversation, delegate a subtask, or keep a clean trail of what each agent did and why.

-Worktree card showing a parent coordinator session that spawned eight specialized security-review children running in parallel
+Branch card showing a parent coordinator session that spawned eight specialized security-review children running in parallel

 🗺️ Boards & Zones